AsaTyr2018/DevTransfer/README.md

 uvicorn server.main:app --host 0.0.0.0 --reload
 ```

-Visit `http://localhost:8000/admin` and authenticate with the credentials from
+Visit `http://localhost:8000/admin` and log in with the credentials from
-`server.yml`.
+`server.yml` when prompted.

 ## Building the CLI